joel767443/YowFitWeb/README.md

 ## Calendar Integration:

 The app seamlessly incorporates a calendar system, enabling users to plan and set specific times for various health-related activities.
-This feature facilitates easy viewing and management of health-related events on a weekly basis.
+This feature facilitates easy viewing and management of health-related events every week.

 ## Work Schedule Enhancement: